tan-feng/ez_debug/README.md

-In my ten years of programming, I am absolutely convinced that printing is always the simpliest and the most powerful way of debugging and trouble-shooting for most applications in most senarios, especially for a sophiscated procedure in user environment.
+In my ten years of programming, I am absolutely convinced that printing is always the simpliest and the most powerful way of debugging and trouble-shooting for most applications in most senarios, especially for a sophiscated procedure in production environment.

 Direct calling printf()s is NOT what we want, so there we can see thousands of macros like #define my_debug(...).

-This is NOT just another macro, but maybe the right one that you have been wanting.
+But this is NOT just another macro, but maybe the right one that you have been wanting.

 This wrapper has the following in mind:
 1) Debugging prints are built in the app, ready to be turned on/off on-the-fly whenever the developer wants;